kevinnadar22/URL-Shortener-V2/README.md

 ### Optional Variables
 * `CHANNELS`: Set True if you want channels to be available for converting
 * `CHANNEL_ID`: Your channel list to convert posts.
 Seperate channels list by space
-* `INCLUDE_DOMAIN`: Use this option if you want to short only links from the following domains list.
-* `EXCLUDE_DOMAIN`: Use this option if you wish to short every link on your channel but exclude only the links from the following domains list.
 * `FORWARD_MESSAGE`: Set True if you want forwarded posts to be converted in your channels
+* `LINK_BYPASS`: Enter True if you want to Bypass Shortener Website Links.
+Default is False.
+Available websites: droplink.co. _Note_: **Entering True means every link will atleast take upto 6 seconds to bypass.
+So enable accordingly.
+Only Links of available website will be bypassed.**
 * `USERNAME`: Your Channel username without @ to replace other usernames in posts

 ### Extra Variables
+* `INCLUDE_DOMAIN`: Use this option if you want to short only links from the following domains list.
+* `EXCLUDE_DOMAIN`: Use this option if you wish to short every link on your channel but exclude only the links from the following domains list.
 * `SOURCE_CODE`: Your Github repo
 * `HEADER_TEXT`: This text will be added on top of every post caption or text.
 [HTML](https://docs.pyrogram.org/topics/text-formatting#html-style) and [Markdown](https://docs.pyrogram.org/topics/text-formatting#markdown-style) Supported.
 See More
 * `FOOTER_TEXT`: This text will be added on bottom of every post caption or text.
 [HTML](https://docs.pyrogram.org/topics/text-formatting#html-style) and [Markdown](https://docs.pyrogram.org/topics/text-formatting#markdown-style) Supported.
 See More
 * `BANNER_IMAGE`: All images of media posts will be replaced with this image.
 Enter [telegraph](https://t.me/AVTelegraphBot) or any direct image links.
 * `WELCOME_IMAGE`: Enter [telegraph](https://t.me/AVTelegraphBot) or any direct image links.

 **PR's Are Very Welcome**